neoxcrazy/gg-bot-upload-assistant/README.md

 - [X] Add unit tests to the code - phase 1
 - [X] Add unit tests to the code - phase 2
 - [X] CICD for automated tests
-- [ ] Add support to apply hybrid mapping to multiple fields
 - [X] Improved watch folder movement post-processing
 - [X] Add support for immediate cross-seeding to torrent clients
 - [X] Support for communicating with torrent clients [ immediate-cross-seeding ]